 Milk and sugar

-Milk and sugar are optional.
+Milk and sugar are, of course optional -- as is lemon.
 Traditionally, milk was added to tea to preserve the delicate and very expensive Bone China cups, and the taste has remained popular, especially in the UK.
 If you do add milk, make sure to pour it first, before the tea, to ensure a nice spread of color.
-You can, of course, also add it after the tea — just be sure to mix it well to obtain a uniform color.
-If you’re lactose intolerant, you can substitute in other options, such as soy or almond milk.
+You can, of course, also add it after the tea -- just be sure to mix it well to obtain a uniform color.
+If you're lactose intolerant, you can substitute in other options, such as soy or almond milk.
 Just keep in mind that anything you add will change the taste of the tea.

 ... and most importantly